Discover more from The Vajenda

 Presenting this information here allows me to take deeper dives into topics and also allows me to interact with you along the way.
 I can often offer clarification in the comments, and your comments give me ideas for additional posts and let me know when I need to explore a particular point in greater detail.
 Basically, your feedback helps me expand this in real time because I know if one of you has a question, then many of you likely have that same question!

-I’ve now accumulated enough posts in the series that I felt it was time to move the Table of Contents from my head onto the page.
-Here I have organized the posts that have been written in the order in which they should be read if someone were starting at the beginning, and each one has a hyperlink for ease of access.
-They are also grouped into subject headings for reference later on or if you have a specific topic that you wish to explore.
+Here, I have organized the posts that have been written in the order in which they should be read if someone were starting at the beginning, and each one has a hyperlink for ease of access.
+They are also grouped into subject headings for reference later on or if you have a specific topic you wish to explore.
 I’ve listed future sections and topics that will get published as the series progresses.

 Exploring the Menoverse